Q-up/testing-bot/README.md

-#### Testing bot
+## The Testing Expert Discord Chat Bot

-Writing good quality unit tests for your project just got easier!
-Testing bot is an interactive Discord chat bot designed to help you begin your journey to learning how to write unit tests.
-Testing bot will help guide you into the right resources you need to develop the industries highly coveted skills in test-driven development.
+ Jazmaine is her name and she is your sassy solution to finding the right answers to your questions about any unit testing framework in any programming language.
+Let Jazmaine of Discord guide you into the right resources you need to develop the industries highly coveted skills in test-driven development.
+She also has dad jokes... consider yourself warned.